mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ...
 ```

-Submit your script to Gradescope as `q4.sh`.
+Save your script as `q4.sh` in the `solutions` directory.
 Make sure you include comments describing your approach.

 [*Back to top*](#table-of-contents)